jafrado/badges/README.md

    - Show TRA or NAR badge based on Organization ID
    - Generate FLIER, STAFF, VENDOR based on keywords in Signature
    - Generate UUID from Email Address+ID
+   - Generate Digital Signature from Email address and Private signing Key
-   - Generate Barcode from UUID
+   - Generate Barcode from ID

 # Prerequisites

 Install Perl on a Modern Debian distribution, install packages below: